tweedge/springcore-0day-en/README.md

 >
 > The author is now viewing a code fragment of `((WebappClassLoaderBase)evalBean.getClass().getClassLoader().getResources().getContext().getParent().getPipeline().getFirst();`
 >
-> They show that for the AccessLogValve, the suffix is now `.jsp`, the the prefix is now `fuckJsp`, etc. - basically showing that the parameters they claim to be setting above have been saved to the `AccessLogValve`, overwriting the original configuration.
+> They show that for the AccessLogValve, the suffix is now `.jsp`, the the prefix is now `fuckJsp`, etc. - basically showing that the parameters they claim to be setting above have been saved to the `AccessLogValve`, overwriting the original configuration. **The goal of this is to manipulate this alleged vulnerability to create a log file with valid JSP in it to use as a webshell, which the attacker can then utilize normally.**
 >
 > Importantly, no before/after is shown or recorded, so these could have simply be set beforehand, though that'd be willfully deceitful if the author had done so.
 I'm not accusing them of this, just making a note that no before/after or progression is shown.